ros-industrial/industrial_ci/doc/index.rst

   A- The ``industrial_ci`` still provides valuable checks; it ensures if your package builds without issues.
 Also installation rules if you define.
 Just as a headsup that making test cases are highly recommended as your ear may hurt.

-- Q- My package uses a custom Point Cloud Library (PCL) version or the `industrial_calibration <https://github.com/ros-industrial/industrial_calibration>`__ package, how do I make build work?

-  A- You can check `advanced_industrial_ci <https://github.com/InstitutMaupertuis/advanced_industrial_ci>`__ which provides scripts and binaries for PCL 1.8.0 and the Ceres solver.
-An integration example can be found `here <https://github.com/InstitutMaupertuis/ensenso_extrinsic_calibration/blob/indigo-devel/.travis.yml>`__.

 - Q- How does the target package get installed?

   A- *Travis CI* does this.
 It pulls in your package to a running instance of an operating system of your choice, and place your package under ``/home/travis``.